-Write your emergency plan on a piece of paper in words or in pictures.
+Write (or pictograph) your emergency plan on a piece of paper.
 Keep it with you and at places you spend a lot of your time.
 Make sure it is easy to read and understand.

 Think about the things you will need to do after an emergency and how you can do them.